onox/orka/docs/computing/index.md

 ## Launching compute shaders

-To launch a compute shader, first bind the necessary buffers and images, then enable a program containing a compute shader with the procedure `Use_Program` (See [Using a program](/rendering/programs/#using-a-program)), and then dispatch it.
+To launch a compute shader, first bind the necessary buffers and images, then bind the program containing a compute shader with the procedure `Bind_Shaders` of a `Context` object
+(See [Using a program](/rendering/programs/#using-a-program)), and then dispatch it.

 To dispatch a fixed size compute shader, execute the procedure `Dispatch_Compute`